MRezaSafari/zlab-dashboard/README.md

 Run `nx e2e my-app` to execute the end-to-end tests via [Cypress](https://www.cypress.io).

 Run `nx affected:e2e` to execute the end-to-end tests affected by a change.

-## Understand your workspace

-Run `nx graph` to see a diagram of the dependencies of your projects.